 Well, here’s what you need to know: divorce is not legal in the Philippines.
 Annulment is possible, but it is a long, difficult, and expensive process.

 In other words, a separated Filipina is not legally able to remarry.
 Considering the time and expense, such a Filipina is probably not going to be able to annul her marriage.

 If you choose to get involved with a separated Filipina, just keep this in mind.
 There’s no guarantee that she can get an annulment.
 If she can, there would be extra time and expense involved for her to be legally available for marriage.

 There’s a follow-up thought that I need to ad to my first article regarding Filipinas and age.
 There are some societal/environmental differences that you should also consider.

 By the time an American girl is 17, she’s probably only concerned about her report card or which Britney Spears CD to buy.
 A 17-year-old Filipina, on the other hand, may very well be the breadwinner for her family.

 Filipinas graduate high school by age 16.
 If a young woman is able to go to college (many cannot afford to), she’ll probably graduate by the time she’s 20.
 Otherwise, she’ll look for work.
 As you can imagine, this does speed up the process of maturity.
 You may just meet a 18-year-old who has been working for the past two or three years.

 Thus a Filipina’s perspectives are far different than the before-mentioned American teen.
 She’s too busy surviving to spend her twenties “finding herself.”
-This level of maturity makes the typical Filipina more prepared for marriage than her Western sisters.
+This level of maturity makes some Filipinas more prepared for marriage than their Western sisters.